 Healthy Homes are increasingly in demand as homebuyers and homeowners learn more about the impact that our homes can have on our health.
-During the Covid-19 pandemic, this consciousness has only been amplified, as we spend more time at home due to quarantines and lockdown measures.
+During the Covid-19 pandemic, the desire for a healthy home has only been amplified, as we spend more time at home due to quarantines and lockdown measures.
 We spend around 90% of our time indoors, with most of this time currently being spent at home.
 Before the pandemic, we split our time between our homes, offices, gyms, and venues like restaurants and movie theaters.

 Today, people are retrofitting their homes to serve a variety of these functions.
 A recent survey by the American Institute of Architects (AIA) shows that around 70% of architects have received more requests for home offices in 2020 than they did in 2019.
 In addition, 23% of architects cited a rise in demand for exercise rooms, and 43% indicated a rise in demand for multi-function rooms.
 It’s no wonder that so many people are looking to transform their homes to serve their current and post-pandemic needs!

 Importance of Healthy Homes